 St. John Bosco Arts College is a Catholic Salesian School for girls aged 11 to 19, in the north end of Liverpool.
 The College is located in an area of high social and economic deprivation, with most of our students living in areas in the top 1% of significant social deprivation in the country.

-Outstanding Teaching began as an INSET, developed into a course, and is becoming a culture within our school.
+Outstanding Teaching began as an INSET, developed into a course and is becoming a culture within our school.
 This training has challenged, empowered, demystified and inspired.